rsampaio/file-finder/doc/design.md

 ### Thread management

 C++ has abstractions to manage threads and locking mechanisms to share data between threads.
-This program will use `std::thread` and `std::thread::shared_mutex` to control read/write access using a combination of `shared_lock` and `exclusive_lock` for reads and write controls
+This program will use `std::thread` and `std::thread::shared_mutex` to control read/write access using a combination of `shared_lock` and `unique_lock` for reads and write controls

 ## Testing